 The Livestock Facility Siting Law consists of a state statute (s.
-93.90) and rule (ATCP 51) that establish state standards and procedures local governments must use if they choose to require conditional use or other permits for siting new and expanded livestock operations.
+93.90) and administrative rule (ATCP 51) that establish state standards and procedures local governments must use if they choose to require conditional use or other permits for siting new and expanded livestock operations.
 The siting statute affects local ordinances that require conditional use or other similar permits, but does not affect other ordinances such as shoreland and flood plainzoning.
 The statute limits the exclusion of livestock facilities from agricultural zoning districts.
 It also created the Livestock Facility Siting Review Board to hear appeals concerning local permit decisions.

 The law is implemented by local governments.
 Provisions of the siting law can be incorporated into local ordinance at any time.
 ATCP 51 became effective on May 1, 2006 and existing ordinances had to be revised by November 1, 2006 to been forceable, or to keep a permit threshold lower than 500 animal units.
 Local governments must use the application worksheets in the rule to determine if a proposed facility meets these standards: